 Several times a week, people find my blog by searching terms related to running with PKD (polycystic kidney disease), which prompted me to do a wee Google search to see what others have written on the subject.
 I was surprised to see so little on the topic, so I thought I’d take the opportunity to talk about it.
 After all, I am a runner with PKD so I have a little something to add to the (limited) conversation.

-(Please feel free to share your own experiences, thoughts, or further information in the comments below or in a private message to me!)
+(Please feel free to share your own experiences, thoughts, or further information in the comments below or by private message.)

 Can you?
 Should you?

 I think the most important thing to know about running with PKD is that most people can!
 However, it’s not fully without risk, in part because of the jiggling and shaking your kidneys may experience, which may lead to cyst ruptures.
-To that, the PKD Foundation (USA) states that “sports where impact is minimized” are encouraged, though they note that running is lower on their list of appropriate low-impact sports.
+To that, the PKD Foundation (USA) states that “sports where impact is minimized” are encouraged, though they do include running on their list of appropriate low-impact sports.
 (The UK’s PKD Charity doesn’t mention running either way, but does recommend “brisk walking”.
 See their list of recommended and cautioned-against exercises here.)

-In my personal experience, my doctors have always encouraged my running (yes, even marathons!) because it helps to keep my blood pressure in check and is a great way of staying within a healthy weight range—both of which are great ways to maintain kidney health.
-In addition, my diet tends to be healthier and I generally sleep better when I’m in a good running routine.
+In my personal experience, my doctors have always encouraged my running (yes, even marathons!) because it helps to keep my blood pressure in check and is a great way of staying within a healthy weight range – both of which are great ways to maintain kidney health.
+In addition, my diet tends to be healthier and I generally sleep better when I’m on a good running routine.
 Again, two things that are great for kidney health!

 The Internet is filled with (conflicting) advice about the right amounts of carbohydrates, proteins, fats, and more so it’s understandable that a person could get confused.
-Kelly Welsh, a well-known and highly reputable renal dietician, has provided a good overview of nutritional guidelines for runners with PKD.
-I recommend you read it and be sure to talk to your nephrologist or nutritionist about your own personal needs.
+The PKD Foundation has provided a good overview of nutritional guidelines and the PKD Charity has some good overall diet and lifestyle advice.
+I recommend you read both articles and be sure to talk to your nephrologist or nutritionist about your own personal needs.

 Personally, if you wondered, I maintain a low-sodium diet (most days!) that’s high in fresh fruits and vegetables, whole grains, and “healthy” fats, and I limit animal proteins.
 I also limit myself to one cup of coffee (and no other caffeine) each day.
 And I drink way too much water.
 (And maybe way too much beer some days.
 Hey, I’m only human!)